joshua-towney/onions-and-flagons/README.md

 No unsolved issues on this project, just abandoned ideas such as stats for party members.

+Formatting for smaller screen would be the next step I would take in this project however

+I realized after deplying that the images used were probably too big and are causing some slow down issues.
+Another thing I would focus on is improving oerfirmance sopeed of the app.

+I would also probably add in a health bar for the boss battle.

 ## Link to wireframe and user stories

 https://trello.com/b/uyVPBjct/onions-and-flagons